anders2410/small_projects_in_java/README.md

-# Small games in Java!
+# Small projects in Java!
 These are some small games that I've created in Java by following guidelines from Hyperskill.org.